I am back from Paris and I have to share with you the review of the great hotel I stayed in : Le Pigalle !

 There is not many places that makes you feel so good that after 8 nights that you still wish you had stayed longer, but LE PIGALLE is one of those.

-Voila voila, I hope you liked this review of Le Pigalle hotel, and that I made a convincing argument for you to consider it next time you visit Paris !
+Voila voila, I hope you liked my review of Le Pigalle hotel, and that I made a convincing argument for you to consider it next time you visit Paris !

 A très vite,